efcaudy/efcaudy/README.md

 - Certifications:
     - Via EdX, Harvard's CS50P: Introduction to Programming with Python
     - Via EdX, Harvard's CS50x

+- Things I've Made:
+    - forestwingchun.com : A school teaching traditional Wing Chun with a focus on Applied Mindfulness.
+Made with WiX site creator.
+    - shiftwitch.com : A simple shift tracking app for hourly workers, to keep track of their schedule and stats!
+Web app written in Flask and Jinja.

 - 👀 I’m interested in:
     - Dynamic Content Generation Algorithms